-- Permitting non-retail uses such as cafes, bars, restaurants and other leisure uses which support the night time economy, provided that such uses do not lead to an overconcentration of non retail units - C Requiring non-retail uses in premises with shop frontages to incorporate a suitable window display - 10.2.21 Whitehaven and the Key Service Centres of Cleator Moor, Egremont and Millom all contain defined town centres which are the focus for retail development for both convenience and comparison shopping. - 10.2.22 Whitehaven also contains a defined Primary Frontages Area, covering the most intensive area of shopping along King Street, between Market Place and Duke Street.
+- 10.2.20 Whitehaven and the Key Service Centres of Cleator Moor, Egremont and Millom all contain defined town centres which are the focus for retail development for both convenience and comparison shopping. - 10.2.21 Whitehaven also contains a defined Primary Frontages Area, covering the most intensive area of shopping along King Street, between Market Place and Duke Street.
+The Primary Frontages Area is shown on the Policies Map (see extract below).
 The concentration of continuous shopping frontages is a major attraction to shoppers in Whitehaven and the Council will generally seek to maintain this provision by resisting non-retail development at ground floor level of these premises.
 At the same time, however, it is clear that the economics of retailing have been changing rapidly in recent years with increasing vacancies apparent on town centre "pitches".
 Understandably these have begun to cause concern amongst local business and community groups as well as with the Council.
 Accordingly, the Council is prepared to relax its policy stance and to allow a certain amount of non-retail, town-centre related uses into the Primary Frontages Area but subject to certain safeguards.
 These relate to types of use and minimising the potential cumulative impact of change over time.

-In this way, where a unit has been vacant and evidence can be provided showing that it has been marketed for A1 retail use at reasonable price and for at least 6 months, the Council will consider permitting change of use to financial and professional services (Class A2) or restaurants and cafes (Class A3).
-The Council would expect that no more than two consecutive non-retail uses are permitted within this Primary Frontages area and that non-retail uses make up no more than 25% of the frontage lengths of King Street in each of its two lengths, either side of Lowther Street.
-Special consideration will also be given to minimising the impact of the waste storage and ventilation systems associated with A3 uses on the character of King Street. - The approach otherwise is to protect and enhance the role of all the town centres by ensuring that services and facilities are concentrated within town centre boundaries.
+- 10.2.22 The approach otherwise is to protect and enhance the role of all the town centres by ensuring that services and facilities are concentrated within town centre boundaries.
 All town centres should provide a diverse offer, and this must be balanced to ensure that vitality and viability are protected.
-Therefore the policy seeks to regulate non-retail uses in defined town centres, whilst recognising the important role that leisure and food and drink activities have in the tourism and night time economies. - 10.2.24 The test of 'over concentration' will generally be when three consecutive premises or more are likely to fall into non-retail use.
+Therefore the policy seeks to regulate non-retail uses in defined town centres, whilst recognising the important role that leisure and food and drink activities have in the tourism and night time economies. - 10.2.23 The test of 'over concentration' will generally be when three consecutive premises or more are likely to fall into non-retail use.